We may earn income from links in this post. Please read this Disclosure for details.

 So whether you’re stopping in on a Canada & New England cruise, heading to the Acadian Shores or are staying awhile to explore other regions of Nova Scotia, read on to discover the best food in Halifax and where to find it.

-1. Dave’s for Lobster Rolls
+1. Dave’s for the Best Lobster Rolls in Halifax

 Locals like to say that choosing a favourite lobster roll place is like choosing a favourite child.